Sida acuta

 Sida acuta, the common wireweed, is a species of flowering plant in the mallow family, Malvaceae.
 It is believed to have originated in Central America, but today has a pantropical distribution and is considered a weed in some areas.
+In India, the indigenous people of Garo Hills in Meghalaya use this plant to make brooms.

 In northern Australia, Sida acuta is considered an invasive species, and the beetle Calligrapha pantherina has been introduced as a biological control agent in an attempt to control the plant.

 Description

 Plant

 Undershrub, with mucilaginous juice, aerial, erect, cylindrical, branched, solid, green.

 Leaves

 Alternate, simple, lanceolate to linear, rarely ovate to oblong, obtuse at the base, acute at the apex, coarsely and remotely serrate; petiole much shorter than the blade; stipulate, stipules free-lateral, unequally paired at the node, reticulate venation.